Dictionary » Positive Words » Neighborly – Meaning, Definition, Synonyms and Antonyms

 8.Is neighborly behavior common worldwide?

-Many cultures value neighborly behavior as a foundation for strong communities, though customs and expectations can vary.
+Many cultures value neighborly behavior as a way to build strong communities, even though expectations and traditions vary from place to place.

 9.Can neighborly acts improve safety?